 Disposable Hive Beetle Trap

 A relatively new type of pest for beekeepers, the small hive beetle (SHB) is originally from South Africa, and was discovered in the US in the spring of 1998.
-Although SHB are present in all areas of the United States and parts of Canada, they are especially a problem in the southeastern states, due to the moderate winters experienced there.
+Although SHB are present in all areas of the United States and parts of Canada, they are especially a problem in the southeastern states, due to the warmer climate.
 Small hive beetles can easily take over a colony with little to no resistance from the native bees.
 A SHB infestation within a colony can be devastating to the hive, as the beetles consume the resources of the colony, damage the comb and contaminate the honey.